 The DJI Fly App – Problems & Their Solutions

 The DJI Fly app is the most common of all the official DJI apps.
 It’s used to control flight, update firmware and calibrate the compass and IMU.
 It also has some intelligent flight modes and is geared towards novice drone pilots who still don’t have much experience.
+And if you want a more comprehensive guide about this app, check out this article.

 Although the app itself is solid and has received many good reviews, no software is flawless.
 It’s also well known that whenever a DJI Fly update is released, it usually gives a lot of headaches to its users with the sheer amount of bugs.